 Menswear is a term that means less and less these days (thank goodness).
 After all, women can and do wear “menswear,” men can throw on some “womenswear,” and those who don’t subscribe to the gender binary can dress for whatever identity they like.
 Many brands are now creating dual lines that have some overlap, both in actual pieces and in aesthetic.

-Whether you’re looking for something traditional, avant garde or just comfortable, there are many Scandinavian fashion designers creating well-made, beautiful menswear.
+Whether you’re looking for something traditional, avant garde or just comfortable, there are many Scandinavian fashion designers creating well-made, beautiful menswear designed for Scandinavian men.
 Here are our favourites:

 This Danish brand has clean-cut tailoring and the occasional inspired pattern for adding a little fun and color to your workwear.